-Carbon stored by regrowing native forests may be used to secure carbon credits, which may provide financial benefits.
+Carbon stored by regrowing native forests may be used to generate carbon credits, which can provide financial benefits.

-To earn credits, a project must use an approved methodology and be registered with the Clean Energy Regulator.
-There are a number of methodologies enabling native forest regrowth to earn credits.
-More methodologies are likely to be developed to cover projects involving native forest regrowth.
+To earn ACCUs, a project must use an approved methodology and be registered with the Clean Energy Regulator.
+There are a number of methods that allow ACCUs to be generated by enabling native forest regrowth.

 Land-use change, especially clearing native forests and woodlands to establish grasslands for grazing, continues to make a significant contribution to Australia’s greenhouse gas emissions.
-Queensland was the largest source of greenhouse gas emisisons from land use change in 2013.
+Queensland is the largest source of greenhouse gas emissions from land-use change of all Australian states and territories.

 Carbon is an element, and the building block of all living things on earth.
 It is continuously cycled through plants and animals and exchanged with the atmosphere.